Analysis of Joe Parr’s Accident at Valle de Bravo

 before they went completely slack.
 He should have immediately

-let up on the brakes at that time.
+let up on the brakes at that time which would have lessened the severity of the stall.
 PTM P. 153 “If you ever

 feel the brake pressure start to decrease then immediately back out

 a couple of inches.
 Softening of brake pressure is an

 - Failure to dampen the surge after the stall occurred: The right

 side (at least) of the wing stalls and then restarts.
 It is